 13. Croissant Bun

-During the Renaissance, nobility had ladies-in-waiting to help them get ready for important events: They could create the most elaborate hairstyles.
+During the Renaissance, the nobility had ladies-in-waiting to help them get ready for important events: They could create the most elaborate hairstyles.
 Nowadays, we rely on our besties, which is so more fun!
-A look like the croissant bun doesn’t need a helping hand though, and is a bun that wouldn’t look out of place in a Renaissance court—or at a festival, wedding or prom (use our tutorial to create the style at home).
-They type of hair accessory you use, whether it be flowers, beads, or jewels, changes its personality from festival to red carpet.
+A look like a croissant bun doesn’t need a helping hand, though, and is a bun that wouldn’t look out of place in a Renaissance court—or at a festival, wedding or prom (use our tutorial to create the style at home).
+The type of hair accessory you use, whether it be flowers, beads or jewels, changes its personality from festival to red carpet.